gtriggiano/neo4acl/docs/Api.md

 **Here you are!**

-The `query` and `parameters` property of every api call's result are tought to be exploited in a multi query transaction scenario.
+The `query` and `parameters` property of every promise resulting from an api call, are tought to be exploited in a multi query transaction scenario.

-In the following example you can also see the rationale behind the `parser` function.
+In the following example you can also see ho to use the `parser` function.

 For example:
 ```javascript